jump-dev/JuMP.jl/docs/src/manual/containers.md

 ## DenseAxisArray

-A [`Containers.DenseAxisArray`](@ref) is created when the index sets are rectangular.
+A [`Containers.DenseAxisArray`](@ref) is created when the index sets are rectangular, but not of the form `1:n`.
 The index sets can be of any type.

 ```jldoctest containers_dense
 julia> x = Containers.@container([i = 1:2, j = [:A, :B]], (i, j))